jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 To learn more about working with Git, [browse the Git documentation](http://git-scm.com/doc).

-1. Clone the local repository by using the Git URL from either the Bluemix application dashboard or the BUILD & DEPLOY page:
+1. Clone the local repository by using the Git URL from the Bluemix application dashboard, the BUILD & DEPLOY page, or your DevOps Services project overview:

 		$ git clone https://hub.jazz.net/git/jazzhubdemouser/newcoolwebappdemo
     	Cloning into 'mycoolwebappdemo'...